Dhara-vadgama/project2/README.md

 # new project

-this is roject build in local areagit https://github.com/Dhara-vadgama/project2.git
+this is roject build in local areagit..//// https://github.com/Dhara-vadgama/project2.git